jgam/korin_i/_posts/2019-02-23-introduction.markdown

 ## Why Blog?

-I have a dream and I feel like this platform can be my **shoes** in many ways.
+I have a dream and I feel like this blog can be my **drawings of my dream** in many ways.

-More importantly, I hope this blog can deliver messages to people just like I did.
+More importantly, I hope this blog can deliver messages to people just like I did receive one from those of others.